R-Kelley/Endimon-3D/README.md

 # Endimon-3D
-To access the game, you should only need to download the files in "Endimon 3D Build".
-You will then click on the executable from there to be able to play the game.
+Download via a zip file and then access the executable in the "Endimon 3D Build" folder.
+In case of saving storage, keeping that build folder should be the only requirement to running the game.